shreyasvinaya/gspworkshop2025.github.io/_pages/venue.md

 ---

 #### Venue
-GSP 2023 will take place at [Lady Margaret Hall (LMH)](https://www.lmh.ox.ac.uk), University of Oxford, Oxford, UK.
+GSP 2023 will take place at [Lady Margaret Hall](https://www.lmh.ox.ac.uk), University of Oxford, Oxford, UK.

 ---
 #### How to get from Heathrow Airport to Oxford